- What causes BPH?

 Irritative symptoms include urgent or frequent urination during the day and night.

-- A need to pass to urinate more frequently and urgently (frequent urination).
-This is as the enlarged prostate gland puts increased pressure on the urethra and bladder, making it increasingly difficult to hold in urine.
+A need to pass to urinate more frequently and urgently.
+This is because the enlarged prostate gland puts increased pressure on the urethra and bladder, which therefore makes it increasingly difficult to hold in urine.

 Obstructive Symptoms of Prostate Enlargement